Tensor Network Methods for Extracting CFT Data from Fixed-Point Tensors and Defect Coarse Graining: Introduction

-Tensor-based real-space RG methods have been developed over the past several decades, offering certain advantages over traditional numerical methods like Monte Carlo methods.
-The density matrix renormalization group (DMRG)~\cite{white1992DMRG.69.2863,white1993DMRGalgorithm,schollwock2005DMRG,schollwock2011DMRGMPS} method, which can be understood in terms of the matrix product state (MPS)~\cite{verstraete2004density,klumper1992MPS_VBS,ostlund1995MPS_DMRGLimit,vidal2003MPSQC} ansatz, has been the most successful numerical method for one dimensional many-body systems that are gapped.
-The multiscale-entanglement-renormalization-ansatz (MERA)~\cite{evenbly2013MERA, vidal2007MERA,evenbly2009MERAalgorithm} is a tree-tensor network that provides reliable and accurate results for studying one-dimensional gapless systems.
+Tensor-based real-space RG methods have been developed over the past several decades, offering certain advantages over traditional numerical methods, such as Monte Carlo methods.
+The density matrix renormalization group (DMRG)~\cite{white1992DMRG.69.2863,white1993DMRGalgorithm,schollwock2005DMRG,schollwock2011DMRGMPS} method, which can be understood in terms of the matrix product state (MPS)~\cite{verstraete2004density,klumper1992MPS_VBS,ostlund1995MPS_DMRGLimit,vidal2003MPSQC} ansatz, has been the most successful numerical method for gapped one-dimensional many-body systems.
+The multiscale entanglement renormalization ansatz (MERA)~\cite{evenbly2013MERA, vidal2007MERA,evenbly2009MERAalgorithm} is a tree-like tensor network that provides reliable and accurate results for studying one-dimensional gapless systems.

-Project entangled pair states (PEPS)~\cite{verstraete2004PEPS,verstraete2004PEPS_VBSQC,verstraete2006PEPSAreaLaw}, proposed by Cirac and Verstraete, are a natural extension of the MPS for quantum systems on a lattice of two or higher dimensions that obey the area entanglement law.
-However, contracting the tensor network in two and higher dimensions is a computationally difficult task, which necessitates approximations to render it efficient.
+Projected entangled pair states (PEPS)~\cite{verstraete2004PEPS,verstraete2004PEPS_VBSQC,verstraete2006PEPSAreaLaw}, proposed by Cirac and Verstraete, are a natural extension of the MPS for quantum systems on a lattice of two or higher dimensions that obey the area entanglement law.
+However, contracting the tensor network in two and higher dimensions is a computationally difficult task.
+Approximations are necessary to make this computation efficient.
 One of the early coarse-graining methods is the corner transfer matrix, originally developed by Baxter~\cite{baxter1981corner,nishino1996corner}, which has since been applied to quantum systems~\cite{orus2012exploring}.
-Another approach for the real-space coarse-graining scheme in two-dimensional systems is the tensor renormalization group (TRG) by Levin and Nave~\cite{levin2007TRG}, which prompted several variants and further idea~\cite{xie2009SRG,chen2020SRGAD,xie2012HOTRG,evenbly2015TNR,yang2017loopTNR}, including the higher-order TRG (HOTRG)~\cite{xie2012HOTRG} that we will use in this work.
+Another approach for the real-space coarse-graining scheme in two-dimensional systems is the tensor renormalization group (TRG) by Levin and Nave~\cite{levin2007TRG}, which led to several variants and further ideas~\cite{xie2009SRG,chen2020SRGAD,xie2012HOTRG,evenbly2015TNR,yang2017loopTNR}, including the higher-order TRG (HOTRG)~\cite{xie2012HOTRG} that we will use in this work.